alsoknownaszac/Frontend-Test-Vella/README.md

 - **Testing**: Implement thorough unit and integration tests to ensure the app's reliability.
 - **Authentication**: Add user authentication to enable personalized experiences and secure user data.
 - **UI/UX Refinements**: Enhance the user interface with refined designs and animations for a more engaging experience.
-- **Error Handling**: Implement comprehensive error handling and user feedback mechanisms for seamless interactions.
+- **Error Handling**: Implement a more comprehensive error handling and user feedback mechanisms for seamless interactions.
 - **Performance Optimization**: Fine-tune the app's performance, especially in handling large product catalogs.

 Thank you for taking the time to review my showcase.
 I'm confident that my approach, attention to detail, and dedication to creating a user-friendly and functional application align well with real-world development expectations.
 I look forward to discussing any further steps or considerations you might have!